corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 # Transaction Validator Utility CLI parameters

-The following section lists all the Transaction Validator Utility (TUV) CLI parameters.
+The following section lists all the Transaction Validator Utility (TVU) CLI parameters.
 You can use them to perform various actions on transactions present in your database.

 ### -b, --base-directory